How to stand on a skateboard

 In this stance, the skateboarder rides backward with their feet in a regular stance and the tail of the board facing in the forward direction.

-You can find which one suits you best for you by checking out which one is your dominant foot.
+You can find which one suits you best by checking out which one is your dominant foot.
 You can check that by observing on which foot you place your weight.
-But it depends upon which foot you are comfortable with placing your balance over
+However, it depends upon which foot you are comfortable with placing your balance over

 Develop a good understanding of your skateboard.
 Figure out which skateboard will be best for you.
 I recommend using a longboard or a cruiser as a beginner.
 Choose a skateboard with soft wheels for a smooth ride